Discovering that someone you care about has tried to end their life can be a devastating experience. They will need supporting.

 - Enlist the help of others and make sure you get family and friends to assist you to support the person.

 - Remember that you do not have to fill the role of counsellor, psychiatrist or doctor yourself.
 Encourage your loved one to utilise the professional supports available to them.

-- Consider assisting the person to write a safety plan that will detail the steps they need to take to keep themselves safe if they feel suicidal.
+- Consider assisting the person to write a safety plan or to download the ReMinder app that will detail the steps they need to take to keep themselves safe if they feel suicidal.
 Having a concrete plan in place may help both of you feel more prepared and in control about the possibility of future suicidal thoughts.

 Telling other people about the suicide attempt

 Unfortunately, there is still a degree of stigma surrounding suicide.
 This may make it difficult to talk about your loved one’s suicide attempt, as you may fear that you or they will be judged or criticised.

 It is important to remember that it is up to you who you choose to tell about the situation, and how much you reveal to them.

 You may find it helpful to prepare something to say when asked about the suicide attempt, such as a simple: ‘yes, it’s a difficult time for us, but we’re getting him/her the support he/she needs.’

 Speaking to people who have also been in similar situations, such as through a carers’ support group, may offer you a source of non-judgemental support and understanding.

 Supporting someone who has attempted suicide can be emotionally draining, stressful and exhausting.
 It is impossible to watch over someone 24/7.